-Research has shown that women’s representation and advancement in academic STEM positions are affected by many external factors that are unrelated to their ability, interest, and technical skills, such as:
+Research has shown that women’s representation and advancement in academic STEM positions are affected by external factors that are unrelated to their ability, interest, and technical skills, such as:

 - Organizational constraints of academic institutions;